 Grant funds under this Activity will not be used to pay for staff time.
 See Implementation Category Budget Breakdown at the end of the Detail Work Plan Text.

 Subcommittee: A subcommittee composed of LSC partners will meet on an as-needed basis in order to review projects and assist with project planning.
 Subcommittees may be grouped by implementation category.
+A subcommittee meeting is not required for all project requests; partners may submit project requests directly to the Steering Committee for consideration.

 Project Review & Grant Approval Process: WBIF grant funding under this activity will be bifurcated between agricultural and urban practices.